rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 EOF
 ```

-* As you can check in [some of the k8s manifests](https://github.com/rcarrata/rhacs-gitops/blob/main/apps/acs/3.rbac.yaml#L6) of this ArgoApp that we've used to deploy Stackrox, we've used [ArgoCD Syncwaves](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-waves/) to orchestrate the steps of the installation:
+* As you can check in [some of the k8s manifests](https://github.com/rcarrata/rhacs-gitops/blob/main/apps/acs/3.rbac.yaml#L6) of this ArgoApp that we've used to deploy StackRox, we've used [ArgoCD Syncwaves](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-waves/) to orchestrate the steps of the installation:

 [![](/images/sign-acs6.png "sign-acs6.png")]({{site.url}}/images/sign-acs6.png)

-* After the Argo App is fully synched and finished properly, check the Stackrox / ACS route:
+* After the Argo App is fully synched and finished properly, check the StackRox / ACS route:

 ```
-ACS_ROUTE=$(k get route -n stackrox central -o jsonpath='{.spec.host}') curl -Ik https://${ACS_ROUTE}
+ACS_ROUTE=$(k get route -n StackRox central -o jsonpath='{.spec.host}') curl -Ik https://${ACS_ROUTE}
 ```

 NOTE: Check that you're getting a 200.

-* Furthermore you can check that your cluster is secured and managed by Stackrox / RHACS within the ${ACS_ROUTE}/main/clusters:
+* Furthermore you can check that your cluster is secured and managed by StackRox / RHACS within the ${ACS_ROUTE}/main/clusters:

 [![](/images/sign-acs7.png "sign-acs7.png")]({{site.url}}/images/sign-acs7.png)

-## 5.1 Generate Roxctl API Token within Stackrox
+## 5.1 Generate Roxctl API Token within StackRox

-Now, that we have our Stackrox cluster up && running, securing our cluster of Kubernetes / OpenShift, let's integrate the Stackrox cluster with their CLI, **roxctl**.
+Now, that we have our StackRox cluster up && running, securing our cluster of Kubernetes / OpenShift, let's integrate the StackRox cluster with their CLI, **roxctl**.

-This is needed because we will use roxctl cli within the Tekton Pipelines image-check tasks, with the Stackrox / RHACS central API.
+This is needed because we will use roxctl cli within the Tekton Pipelines image-check tasks, with the StackRox / RHACS central API.

-For this reason, we need to generate an API Token to authenticate and authorize the roxctl cli against the API of Stackrox Central cluster.
+For this reason, we need to generate an API Token to authenticate and authorize the roxctl cli against the API of StackRox Central cluster.

-* Generate an API Token within Stackrox, go to Platform Configuration -> Integrations -> Authentication Tokens -> API Token and generate new API Token:
+* Generate an API Token within StackRox, go to Platform Configuration -> Integrations -> Authentication Tokens -> API Token and generate new API Token:

 [![](/images/sign-acs8.png "sign-acs8.png")]({{site.url}}/images/sign-acs8.png)